 If it’s possible to correct the error, then fix it.
 As fast as possible.
 If the mistake is along the lines of a missed deadline and something important has passed or occurred that can’t be undone or redone, offer concessions.
 Give a rebate on the current project + offer a discount on the next order, for example.
 Have an honest conversation with the customer to find out what they view as a successful outcome and, assuming it’s reasonable and possible, make it happen.

 During the fix-it stage, be in regular communication with the customer so they know exactly what’s happening to address their issues.
 This shows you take their concerns seriously and are truly working to make things right.

 Step 5: Learn From It

-One thing the article doesn’t address is giving a gift as a way to show you’re sorry and make amends.
+Giving a gift is a great way to show you’re sorry and make amends.
 We’re not talking about trying to buy your way out of a problem.
-Rather, a simple token of appreciation to show your customers that you care.
+Rather, a simple token of appreciation to show customers that you care.
 Something small, yet sincere.

 Gaffes.
 Missteps.
 Oversights.
 They happen.
 Don’t let the opportunity pass by to show customers you do care and are truly sorry for the inconvenience.
 The little things make a big difference with their overall satisfaction with the experience you provide.

 No matter how you address the situation, make sure to give the gift in a timely manner—which means you’ll need to have items on hand for immediate use.
 Need help?
 We’re your source.
 Our concierge service can work with you to choose appropriate items that your customers will appreciate.